 - Loggerhead Turtle

-Unfortunately, these Turtles have not made as dramatic a come back as the Honu, so you are unlikely to encounter them.
+Unfortunately, these Turtles have not made as dramatic a comeback as the Honu, so you are unlikely to encounter them.

 Common – Every Snorkel

-The Waters Of Hawaii
+The waters of Hawaii

-Flounder from the Little Mermaid is really a made-up fish, certainly not a flounder, which is flat, but the markings and shape closely resemble the convict tang, and that is good enough for us, We are yet to see a mermaid,
+Flounder from The Little Mermaid is really a made-up fish, certainly not a flounder, which is flat, but the markings and shape closely resemble the convict tang, and that is good enough for us, We are yet to see a mermaid,

 You should spot a huge number of Butterflyfish in most good snorkeling spots and it is a real sign of a good reef.

-Hawaiian Sergeant Major
+Hawaiian Sergeant Major – Mamo

-Sergeant Majors are found n almost all reef systems worldwide.
+Sergeant Majors are found in almost all reef systems worldwide.
 However, the Remoteness of the Hawaiian Islands has altered the Hawaiin Sergent slightly to the point it is a different species found nowhere else on earth.

 Technically it’s called a Green Damsel Fish, but most know it as the Sergeant Major.
 It lacks the Intense yellow of the Atlantic Sergeant but is very similar in pattern and shape.
-They also possess the same teeth and have been known to get a bit nippy with swimmer and snorkelers.
-They are no Piranha but if you find yourself getting nipped it is probably a sergeant.
+They also possess the same teeth and have been known to get a bit nippy with swimmers and snorkelers.
+They are no Piranha, but if you find yourself getting nipped it is probably a sergeant.

 Another Hollywood Fish, Again from Finding Nemo.
 These Spectacular and ornate fish really seem like they should be rarer.
 They can, however, be found on just about every reef system in Hawaii.
 We rarely hit the water and don’t see Moorish Idols

 Don’t try and say that after a few Mai Tai’s, In fact, it’s hard enough without alcohol.
-This Elaborately named Reef Triggerfish is the State Fish Of Hawaii and is famous world over.
+This Elaborately named Reef Triggerfish is the State Fish Of Hawaii and is famous the world over.
 It’s another fish you might think is hard to track down.
 We howled with glee the first time we saw one.
 But in reality, they are very common.